idigital/unnamed-rpg/README.markdown

 	relroot = "/unnamed-rpg";

 There's an SQL file which I keep updated too, which will have the most up-to-date schema and the data that I'm using for testing.
-This is the most ineligant part of the installation, since it means your data will be overwritten when I update it.
+This is the most inelegant part of the installation, since it means your data will be overwritten when I update it.
 That's the risk you take for using this install, I guess.
 Maybe fork the project if it's an issue.